madhavms/micromesh/README.md

 ### 3. Workspace state persistence

-The micromesh platform provides workspace state persistence mechanism so that the workspace state not lost on workspace switching or page reloads.
+The micromesh platform provides workspace state persistence mechanism so that the workspace state is not lost on workspace switching or page reload.
 The workspace state is persisted to session storage.

 ![](https://raw.githubusercontent.com/madhavms/micromesh/main/img/workspace_persistence.png)